-Information to be submitted online for entries in these categories for the 2017 ABAs will include
+Submission requirements for these categories have been modified for 2019.
+Information to be submitted online for entries in these categories for the 2019 ABAs will include

 c.
 Optional (but highly recommended), a collection of supporting files, works samples, and web addresses that you may upload to our server to support your entry and provide more background information to the judges

 C01.
 Public Relations Agency of the Year